 Auto insurance companies agree that those who have attended these classes may be at less risk of hurting themselves and others while behind the wheel, because they have been properly trained.
-Similarly, a Defensive Driving course teaches you not only the basics of safe driving, but educates you on the consequences of dangerous driving.
+Similarly, a defensive driving course teaches you not only the basics of safe driving, but educates you on the consequences of dangerous driving.
 These courses further improve your skills as a driver to better anticipate common collision mistakes and make more well-informed decisions, thus reducing the risk of injury or possibly even an accident.

 The courses are designed to:

 - encourage drivers to be more aware of the dangers of driving and also the consequences of bad decisions and unsafe driving habits.

-• explore the emotional, financial, and psychological trauma and costs of collisions to prevent reckless and risky driving behaviors.
+- explore the emotional, financial, and psychological trauma and costs of collisions to prevent reckless and risky driving behaviors.

 - teach methods of keeping a positive attitude behind the wheel so that you can avoid unnecessary stress, distractions, and road rage.

+Probably.
 Although there are circumstances and factors that are out of the control of the driver, the courses try to focus on what can be prevented, or what red flags the driver should look out for in order to reduce the risk of any danger.

 Among the controllable variables that contribute to 38% of all fatal car crashes is alcohol or substance abuse.

 Not only do they emphasize the wearing your seat belt each time you drive, but also encouraging your passengers to do the same, and also going over other common safety features, such as air bags, child safety seats and headrests, and their proper usage.
 The two most common and simple ways to increase the chance of safe driving is to obey the law: don’t drink and drive and remember to use your seat belt.
 If you decide to break the law, each state has varying consequences, however, you will not only have to pay costly fees and possibly cause injury, you will face long-term increased costs in the form of increased auto insurance costs.

-Most of the time, for experience drivers, the course serves a refresher and reminder.
+Most of the time, for experienced drivers, the course serves a refresher and reminder.
 However, anyone can benefit from taking this course.
 And if you take a defensive driving course as a result of a moving or traffic violation, then it can help to prevent another incident and also has the added benefit of possibly erasing the mark off your record and not affecting your auto insurance costs.